Eric Foner: Reception

-In a review of The Story of American Freedom in the New York Review of Books, Theodore Draper disagreed with Foner's conclusions, saying "If the story of American freedom is told largely from the perspective of blacks and women, especially the former, it is not going to be a pretty tale.
+In a review of The Story of American Freedom in the New York Review of Books, Theodore Draper disagreed with Foner's conclusions, saying: "If the story of American freedom is told largely from the perspective of blacks and women, especially the former, it is not going to be a pretty tale.
 Yet most Americans thought of themselves not only as free but as the freest people in the world."

 John Patrick Diggins of the City University of New York wrote that Foner's Reconstruction: America's Unfinished Revolution, 1863–1877, was a "magisterial" and "moving" narrative, but compared Foner's "unforgiving" view of America for its racist past to his notably different views on the fall of communism and Soviet history.

 Foner's book Gateway to Freedom: The Hidden History of the Underground Railroad (2015) was judged "intellectually probing and emotionally resonant" by the Los Angeles Times.
-His previous book The Fiery Trial: Abraham Lincoln and American Slavery (2010) was described by Library Journal as "In the vast library on Lincoln, Foner's book stands out as the most sensible and sensitive reading of Lincoln's lifetime involvement with slavery and the most insightful assessment of Lincoln's—and indeed America's—imperative to move toward freedom lest it be lost."
+His previous book The Fiery Trial: Abraham Lincoln and American Slavery (2010) was described by Library Journal as "stand[ing] out as the most sensible and sensitive reading of Lincoln's lifetime involvement with slavery and the most insightful assessment of Lincoln's—and indeed America's—imperative to move toward freedom lest it be lost."

 Awards and honors

 In 1989, Foner received the Avery O. Craven Award from the Organization of American Historians.
 In 1991, Foner received the Great Teacher Award from the Society of Columbia Graduates.
 In 1995, he was named Scholar of the Year by the New York Council for the Humanities.

-In 2009, Foner was inducted as a laureate of the Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois as a Bicentennial Laureate.
+In 2009, Foner was inducted as a laureate of the Lincoln Academy of Illinois and awarded the Order of Lincoln (the state's highest honor) by the Governor of Illinois as a Bicentennial Laureate.

 In 2012, Foner received the Lincoln Forum's Richard Nelson Current Award of Achievement.

-In 2020, Foner was awarded the Roy Rosenzweig Distinguished Service Award from the Organization of American Historians which goes to an individual or individuals whose contributions have significantly enriched our understanding and appreciation of American history.
+In 2020, Foner was awarded the Roy Rosenzweig Distinguished Service Award from the Organization of American Historians, which goes to an individual or individuals whose contributions have significantly enriched understanding and appreciation of American history.

 Personal life

-Foner was married to screenwriter Naomi Foner (née Achs) from 1965 to 1977.
-Since 1982, Foner has been married to historian Lynn Garafola.
+Foner was married to screenwriter Naomi Foner Gyllenhaal (née Achs) from 1965 to 1977.
+Since 1980, Foner has been married to historian Lynn Garafola.
 They have a daughter, Daria.